Denver Pioneers: Lacrosse

-The Denver men's lacrosse team appeared in the 2006, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018 NCAA Tournaments.
+The Denver men's lacrosse team appeared in the 2006, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2021 and 2024 NCAA Tournaments.
 Denver won the NCAA men's lacrosse championship in 2015, beating Maryland, 10–5 in Philadelphia.
 It was the first-ever men's lacrosse championship by a school outside the Eastern Time Zone.
-Denver also appeared in the Final Four four other times in the 2010s.
+Denver also appeared in the Final Four five other times in the 2010s and 2020s.
 In the Pioneers' first three Final Four appearances, they lost in the semifinals to Virginia in 2011 in Baltimore, Syracuse in 2013 in Philadelphia, and Duke in 2014 in Baltimore.
-The Pioneers also appeared in the 2017 Final Four, losing to Maryland in Foxboro, Mass.
+The Pioneers also appeared in the 2017 and 2024 Final Fours, losing to Maryland in Foxboro, Mass., in 2017, and losing to the University of Notre Dame in 2024 in Philadelphia.

 Women's lacrosse began as varsity sport in 1999, and DU played in the Mountain Pacific Sports Federation through the 2016 season and joined the DU men in the Big East Conference starting with the 2017 season.
-Denver has progressed to four NCAA Tournaments in its history, with the highest level of advancement being to the Elite Eight in 2019.
-In that 2019 tournament, DU upset the USC Trojans and Michigan Wolverines in Ann Arbor, Mich. in the first and second rounds, respectively, before losing to the eventual NCAA champion Maryland Terrapins in the quarterfinals in College Park, Maryland.
-Prior to that 2019 high water mark, Denver went to the Sweet 16 in each of its other three NCAA appearances in 2013, 2014 and 2018, beating Jacksonville University in the first round in 2013 and 2014 before losing to the Florida Gators in those consecutive years in Gainesville, Fla.
+Denver has progressed to seven NCAA Tournaments in its history, with the highest level of advancement being to the final four in 2023.
+In that 2023 tournament, DU (23-1) beat the USC Trojans and Albany Great Danes in Denver in the first and second rounds, respectively, and beat the North Carolina Tar Heels in Chapel Hill, NC in the quarterfinals, before losing to the eventual NCAA champion Northwestern Wildcats in the semi-finals in Cary, N.C.

+Prior to that 2023 high water mark, Denver went to the Elite eight in 2022, beating USC and Michigan before losing to Maryland, and the Sweet 16 in each of its other three NCAA appearances in 2013, 2014 and 2018, beating Jacksonville University in the first round in 2013 and 2014 before losing to the Florida Gators in those consecutive years in Gainesville, Fla.
 In 2018, DU beat High Point University in the first round before losing to the Maryland Terrapins in the second round in College Park, Maryland.